 Instead of Hawaii, Go to Puerto Rico

-It's true that fares to Hawaii have decreased in recent months, and could go lower still once Southwest Airlines officially begins service, but a trip to Hawaii is far from cheap.
+It's true that fares to Hawaii have decreased in recent years thanks to new service from Southwest, but a trip to Hawaii is far from cheap.
 Overtourism in the Hawaiian islands may not be as extreme as in the cities mentioned above (at least not yet) but residents are already feeling displaced by hyper development in some areas.

-For Budget travelers, Puerto Rico is not only a better value, but also a more effective use of your tourism dollars as the territory continues to rebuild after last year’s devastating storms.
-While many residents are still without power, cruises have resumed service to San Juan’s port, and most hotels and businesses are open, but a full recovery won't be possible until tourism is back in full swing.
+For Budget travelers, Puerto Rico is not only a better value, but also a more effective use of your tourism dollars as the territory continues to rebuild after devastating storms and earthquakes.
+While hotels and businesses are open, a full recovery won't be possible until tourism is back in full swing.